Blue-water navy: United States

 The United States Navy is considered a blue-water navy by experts and academics.
 It is distinguished from other power projection navies in that it is considered a global blue-water navy, able to operate in the deep waters of every ocean simultaneously.
 According to Todd and Lindberg's classification system, the United States Navy is a rank one "global-reach power projection navy", and the only navy to occupy this rank.

 The USN maintains eleven carrier strike groups (centered on the and s), of which six are deployed or ready for deployment within 30 days, and two ready for deployment within 90 days under the Fleet Response Plan (FRP).
 The USN also maintains a continuous deployment of nine expeditionary strike groups that embark a Marine Expeditionary Unit with an Aviation Combat Element on amphibious warfare ships.
 The US Military Sealift Command is the largest of its kind in the world and is responsible for delivering military transport and ship replenishment around the globe.

 The US Navy has shown countless examples of its blue-water combat capabilities and has the ability to project force onto the littoral regions of the world, engage in forward areas during peacetime, and rapidly respond to regional crises.
-Some examples of such are World War II, the Korean War, the Vietnam War, the Persian Gulf War, the War in Afghanistan and the Iraq War.
+Some examples of such are World War II, the Korean War, the Vietnam War, the Persian Gulf War, the War in Afghanistan, the Iraq War, and the 2026 Iran War.

 The United States Coast Guard, while not technically a navy, is also a blue-water naval force capable of deploying to waters throughout the world.